Cannabis oil for vaping: 8 things you need to know

 1. Marijuana and hemp plant: two different strains derived from Cannabis Sativa

-Shennong, was a legendary Chinese god-emperor, and the discoverer of the medicinal properties of many plants.
-Shennong included in his pharmacopeia the cannabis sativa plant.
-It is believed that this pharmacopeia was compiled in the year 2737 BCE, which means that even long way back in history, cannabis sativa was appreciated as a medicinal plant.
+Shennong was a legendary Chinese god-emperor and the discoverer of the medicinal properties of many plants.
+Shennong included the cannabis sativa plant in his pharmacopeia.
+It is believed that this pharmacopeia was compiled in the year 2737 BCE, which means that even a long way back in history, cannabis sativa was appreciated as a medicinal plant.

 Cannabis sativa has different strains, and depending on the strain, there are higher concentrations of THC or higher concentrations of CBD.

 If you need higher concentrations of THC, then you should use marijuana-based cannabis oil.
 On the other hand, cannabis oil for vaping CBD is obtained from the hemp plant.

 THC is psychoactive and is the main constituent of cannabis, whereas CBD is a hemp-derived cannabinoid with many medical properties.

 Tetrahydrocannabinol is used as a recreational drug and for its psychoactive and entheogenic properties.
 However, THC isn’t just a recreational drug, as many medicines contain THC to alleviate neuropathic pain or spasms, among many other ailments.

 Throughout history, THC has been used as an entheogen, which means a substance that induces spiritual experiences.
 Therefore, it has been used in shamanic rituals and by many religious groups.